Saugat-7/AI-Cloud-Cost-Detective/README.md

 Live progress is streamed to the UI via FastAPI WebSocket Resource data is sent to OpenAI API for cost analysis Analysis results are stored in Azure PostgreSQL
-Final report with cost breakdown, suggestions, and fix commands is displayed
+Final report with cost breakdown, suggestions, and fix commands is display